Evidence-Based Technology

 EEG Technology Visualization

-POST-IMPACT EEG MONITORING
+POST-IMPACT NEURAL MONITORING

-Supporting Concussion Awareness with EEG Data*
+Supporting Concussion Awareness with Brain Data*

-*Disclaimer: MindChat provides EEG data to support awareness after a suspected impact.
+*Disclaimer: MindChat provides neural data to support awareness after a suspected impact.
 It is NOT a diagnostic tool for concussion and cannot replace evaluation by a qualified healthcare professional.
 Always follow established concussion protocols.

 Concussion Detection Technology

-EEG Biomarkers Associated with Concussion
+Neural Biomarkers Associated with Concussion

 Power Spectrum Analysis

-Concussion research often associates impacts with changes in EEG power, such as potential increases in slow-wave activity (delta/theta) and decreases in faster waves (alpha/beta).
+Concussion research often associates impacts with changes in brainwave power, such as potential increases in slow-wave activity (delta/theta) and decreases in faster waves (alpha/beta).
 MindChat analyzes the power spectrum for patterns that may correlate with these reported post-impact changes, offering data points for consideration alongside clinical signs.

 Functional Connectivity Patterns